nanocosmos/docs/docs/webrtc/nanostream_webrtc_quality.md

 Note that the `width`, `height`, and `framerate` parameters provided to the `startPreview` are "ideal" values.
 In the end, it is up to a browser to decide what resolution and frame rate are the most optimal ones in a particular case.

+Also note that due to non spec-compliant behaviour of some Android devices, it might be required to restart a stream after resolution has changed.
+Not doing so, can result in a corrupted playback.
+Resolution change can be detected in the Webcaster stats that is enabled by [enableStats([enable], [interval])](../nanostream_webrtc_api/#enablestatsenable-interval).

 ### Encoding bitrates

 After the preview has been started and before the stream gets send to the nanoStream Cloud, it will be encoded in the browser.